The comment "not a lie - a new backstory" written onto an unlined 5x7 note card.

 Yes.

-Have I been angry about the secret?
+Have I been angry about there being this particular secret?

 Yes.